root@krueger:~/products/simdex$ cat README

 Solution

-SimDex ties runner scoring, wallet context, Dex Mode, social automation, and company positioning into one ecosystem.
+SimDex ties runner scoring, Dex Mode, wallet PnL, token rooms, social automation, news rails, and company positioning into one ecosystem.

 Outcome